TylerPalko/tylerpalko.github.io/README.md

-This is nothing to worry about, this is just for google search console verification.
+This is nothing to worry about, this is just for Google Search Console verification.